IDaids for ACP, vector of Huanglongbing

 HLB is a serious disease because it reduces crop yield, renders fruit unmarketable, will eventually kill its host, and is incurable.
 Hosts are asymptomatic after an initial infection, sometimes for many years.
 Once visible symptoms appear, such as yellow shoots, mottling on leaves, and fruit that is misshapen, bitter, or remains green in spots, the pathogen is already well established.
 Also, symptoms may be subtle or confused with mineral deficiencies or diseases that produce similar-looking symptoms.

 Studies show that HLB spreads via two pathways: by psyllid vectors or by movement of infected host material.
 In the U.S., host material is closely monitored and regulated, vastly restricting this pathway.
-To address the vector pathway, quarantine areas have been established in fifteen citrus-producing states and U.S. territories.
+To address the vector pathway, quarantine areas have been established in citrus-producing states and U.S. territories.
 A USDA APHIS quarantine area was recently established for ACP in Clark County, Nevada, a previously-uninfested state, indicating this pest is spreading.

 Although the spread of this vector is a concern, with vigilant scouting for obvious symptoms, and close inspections to detect the pests themselves, we can work together to be proactive in protecting our citrus.
 Here we present a set of IDaids that support the detection and identification of the Asian citrus psyllid.

 Visit Search IDaids to find identification resources for many more plant pests.

 This 34-slide PowerPoint contains pertinent information and lots of explanatory photos supporting scouting and detection of the ACP, particularly in “The pest insect” (slides 2-6) and “Detect the insect” (slides 27-31) sections.

 California Department of Food and Agriculture

 The slideshow on this website dedicated to detecting and preventing the spread of the ACP and HLB has a good selection of photos clearly showing what to look for.